Adjustment of Status

 Applicants must remain eligible for permanent residency throughout the process.
 If an applicant’s availability for a desired immigrant-track visa changes for any reason, such as the death of one’s only permanent resident relative, the applicant may no longer be eligible for a family-based permanent resident card.

-You Will Work With Our Immigration Attorneys From Start To Finish
+You Will Work With Our Adjustment of Status Attorneys From Start To Finish

-We invite you to schedule a free consultation in which we can answer your questions and recommend an effective course of action.
-We represent individuals in Greater Philadelphia and throughout Southeastern Pennsylvania as well as neighboring states.
-Call 215-568-1500 or use our online contact form to schedule a meeting.
+Schedule a free consultation with our adjustment of status lawyers in Philadelphia.
+We will answer your questions and recommend an effective course of action.
+Call or use our online contact form to get started.